CESNET/eduroam-icinga/README.md

 ## issues

-Since deployment we discovered some issues with our setup.
+Since deployment to production we discovered some issues with our setup.
 Detailts in separate [page](https://github.com/CESNET/eduroam-icinga/blob/master/doc/known_issues.md)

 ## Auxiliary tools